lowcodeunit/public-web-blog/blog/connecting-raspberry-pi-and-dht11.md

 ## Part 1: Setting up your new Raspberry Pi

-This process includes putting the Raspberry Pi Operating System (Raspbian) onto your micro SD card and interacting with the Pi to complete initial setup (Connect to Wifi, allow permissions to access your Pi from another computer, etc).
+This process includes putting the Raspberry Pi Operating System (formerly known as Raspbian) onto your micro SD card and interacting with the Pi to complete initial setup (Connect to Wifi, allow permissions to access your Pi from another computer, etc).

 The official Raspberry Pi website has an excellent tool called the Raspberry Pi Imager, which walks you through the process of creating an SD card that will power and control your Raspberry PI https://www.raspberrypi.org/software/

 Now that you have your SD card ready to go, we can fire up the Pi!
 You will need to plug in your keyboard and mouse into 2 of the 4 USB inputs.
 You will also need to plug in your monitor with an HDMI cable into your Pi.

 Once you get all your peripherals connected, plug in the power source and connect to the raspberry Pi.
-On your monitor, the Raspbian first time setup wizard should show up.
+On your monitor, the Raspberry Pi OS first time setup wizard should show up.
 Navigate through the provided steps, which will include connecting your Raspberry Pi to your WiFi.
 More information on that wizard process can be found here: https://www.raspberrypi.org/blog/raspbian-update-june-2018/ (Note: you can skip over the “Recommended Software” portion, it is not important to this tutorial)

 After you complete the setup steps, you will be taken to the main Raspberry Pi desktop.